Comedian Gilbert Gottfried Dead at 67 - E! Online

 The family added, "Although today is a sad day for all of us, please keep laughing as loud as possible in Gilbert's honor."

-Gottfried got his start in comedy back in the 1970s.
-He joined the cast of Saturday Night Live in 1980, starring in the NBC sketch comedy show for 12 episodes.
+Gottfried got his start in comedy back in the late 1970s as a stand-up comic in New York City.
+He joined the cast of Saturday Night Live in 1980, starring in 12 episodes of the NBC sketch comedy show, before going on to find success in Beverly Hills Cop II and as a recurring guest on The Howard Stern Show.

-In addition to his work in stand-up comedy, Gottfried was also a revered voice actor.
-Most notably, he was the voice of Iago in Disney's Aladdin and the Aflac duck.
+Known for his loud, over-the-top voice, Gottfried was also a gifted actor who voiced several iconic pop culture figures, including Iago in Disney's Aladdin film series and the Aflac duck.
+His voicework was also featured in The Ren & Stimpy Show, Superman: The Animated Series, The Fairly OddParents and Teenage Mutant Ninja Turtles.

 Story developing...